Generic selectors

 Confluence Stadium. -photo credit to Omo Kogi (Yagba)?? @Oladapomikky1

 Confluence Stadium was constructed in 1998 and consequently upgraded to its current state, featuring modern sporting facilities.
 The venue previously served as the home ground for the Niger Tornadoes of the NPFL.
-It often hosts several religious as well as cultural events.
+It often hosts several religious and cultural events.

 Obafemi Awolowo Stadium